samaswin/railsmith/README.md

 Declare expected parameters with types, defaults, and constraints using the `input` DSL.
 Railsmith coerces, validates, and filters params automatically before the action runs.

+For required inputs (`required: true`), Railsmith treats blank strings (including whitespace-only) as missing — the same as `nil` or an absent key.

 ### Railsmith validation vs Active Record validation

 Railsmith **does not replace Active Record validations** (e.g. `validates :email, ...`) and it does not define model validations for you.